urah001/xray-recog/readme.md

 Cardiomegalymild

 # remember
-add more picture , sicknesses with little image doesnt predict well some images can be found in two places
+> add more picture

+> sicknesses with little image doesnt predict well

+> some images can be found in two places

+* The system achieves acceptable results, with some misclassifications likely due to class imbalance and data limitations.
+Performance can be improved with more data, fine-tuning, and extended training epochs.